-While there are a lot of decisions that need to be made before your son or daughter starts college in the fall, there’s one that’s easy: enrolling in college student health insurance.
+While there are a lot of decisions that need to be made before your student starts college in the fall, there’s one that’s easy: enrolling in college student health insurance.

-1. Remember, Undergraduate Students Must Waive or Enroll
+1. Remember, Undergraduate Students Must Waive or Be Automatically Enrolled

 Health insurance is an important part of the physical and mental safety of students when they are away at college, and it is required for all undergraduates (including all international students who hold an F-1 or J-1 visa).
 Health insurance is optional for graduate and professional students.

 If your child is a student at Azusa Pacific University, you can either keep them on your family health insurance plan or you can purchase a standalone Student Health Insurance Plan (SHIP).
-This coverage is provided by United Healthcare for $590 per semester or $1,180 for the entire 12 months of the 2018-19 school year.
+This coverage is provided by Anthem for $754 per semester or $1,509 for the entire 12 months of the 2020-21 school year.

-Any undergraduate student who’s registered for seven or more credits can either enroll in the SHIP at the beginning of the academic year or, if they’re opting to stay on their family’s plan instead, choose to waive their rights.
-If they have not waived the SHIP by September 7, 2018 (the same deadline as the registration add/drop option for classes), they will be enrolled in the SHIP.
+If an undergraduate student is opting to stay on their family’s plan instead, they can choose to waive their rights to the SHIP.
+If they have not waived the SHIP by September 7, they will be automatically enrolled in the SHIP.

 No matter what health insurance plan you and your student choose, all undergraduates have access to the campus health center for free and can get low-cost health services, notes Gidget Wood, administrative director for APU’s Student Health Center.

 2. Consider the Benefits